DescLending-Project/blockchain-prototyping-sose2025/Lending (BC) + frontend/loan-management/README.md

 #### "Connect Wallet" Button Not Working
 - ✅ Make sure MetaMask is installed and unlocked
-- ✅ Verify you're on the "Hardhat" network
+- ✅ Verify you're on the "Localhost 8545" network
 - ✅ Check that the Hardhat node is running

 #### MetaMask Loads But Won't Connect